Elon University: Athletics

-Elon's 17 varsity sports teams, known as the Phoenix, joined the NCAA's Division I Colonial Athletic Association on July 1, 2014, after a decade in the Southern Conference.
+Elon's 17 varsity sports teams, known as the Phoenix, joined the NCAA's Division I Coastal Athletic Association on July 1, 2014, after a decade in the Southern Conference.
 Intercollegiate sports include baseball, basketball, cross-country, football, golf, soccer, and tennis for men, and basketball, cross-country, golf, indoor track, outdoor track, soccer, softball, tennis, lacrosse, and volleyball for women.
 The football team competes in the Division I Football Championship Subdivision (formerly I-AA).

 Campus Recreation offers intramural and club sports programs, such as baseball, cycling, lacrosse, flag football, equestrian, swimming, rugby union, triathlon, water skiing, ice hockey and Ultimate Frisbee.
 During Winter Term the intramurals include bowling, arena football, dodgeball, ultimate frisbee, and a monster golf tournament.

 Up until 2000, the mascot of Elon was the Fighting Christian.
 Early Elon athletic teams were known as the "Christians" with the name "Fighting Christians" gaining popularity by 1923.
 The nickname was chosen due to Elon's proximity to the Wake Forest Demon Deacons, Guilford Quakers, and the Duke Blue Devils.
 As Elon committed itself to diversity, and the number of non-Christian students increased, the decision was made to change Elon's mascot.
 In 2000, a new mascot was adopted, the Phoenix.
 The choice came from the 1923 fire that destroyed almost the entire campus and the college's subsequent recovery.